 I wouldn’t recommend stevia in this recipe at all.
-There are a few things I do not like blended with stevia, coffee is one, and chocolate is the other, so this recipe is a no go for stevia.
+There are a few things I do not like blended with stevia–coffee is one, and chocolate is the other.

 - Melt the butter in the microwave in the bowl you are going to use for your brownie batter.

 - Work with room temperature ingredients.
-The eggs, especially, need to be room temperature.
+The eggs, especially, need to be at room temperature.

-- If you forgot to pull your eggs out of the fridge in advance, you can add them to a small bowl and cover with your hottest tap water.
-It only takes a few minutes for the water to warm the eggs up enough for this recipe.
+- If you forgot to pull your eggs out of the fridge in advance, you can add them to a small bowl and cover them with the hottest tap water.
+It only takes a few minutes for the water to warm the eggs for this recipe.

 - Sift all your dry ingredients to avoid lumps in your batter; this will also help prevent overbeating.

-- To marble the cheesecake and brownie batters drop the brownie batter into the bottom of the pan leaving room and space for the cheesecake.
-Fill in the gaps with the cheesecake batter and give the pan a soft wiggle to level it out.
-Use a skewer, or knife to swirl the brownie batter into the cheesecake batter.
+- To marble the cheesecake and brownie batters, drop the brownie batter into the pan’s bottom, leaving room and space for the cheesecake.
+Dollop the cheesecake batter between the brownie batter blobs.
+Use a skewer or knife to swirl the brownie batter into the cheesecake batter.

 Serving suggestions and storage

-Don’t store these brownies in the refrigerator if you used any erythritol or xylitol sweetener.
-The brownies will grain up and turn hard.
+Don’t store these keto cheesecake brownies in the refrigerator if you used any erythritol or xylitol sweetener.
+The brownies will become grainy and hard.

-If you used allulose, you could store them in the fridge without any issues at all.
+If you used allulose, you could store them in the fridge without any issues.

-I found with the powdered erythritol monk fruit sweetener the brownies had a tiny bit of graininess the next day left out on the counter.
+With the powdered, erythritol monk fruit sweetener, the brownies had a tiny bit of graininess the next day when left out on the counter.
 It wasn’t unpleasant; it felt like sugar.
 These brownies were great left covered at room temperature for three days.

 If you want an over the top serving suggestion, add a small scoop of low carb vanilla ice cream and top with a dollop of sugar-free caramel.